defalt1996/RongIMDemo/README.md

 # RongIMDemo
-A demo to integrating Rongcloud IM SDK
+A demo for practicing functions in Rongcloud IM SDK